NabeelGhalib/cyclistic-case-study/README.md

 There are 16 characters.

-6.By knowing this we can check if there are ids which does not have same no. of characters.
+6. By knowing this we can check if there are ids which does not have same no. of characters.

 ```sql